-This course examines life science companies’ obligations under laws designed to detect and respond to bribery, fraud, waste and abuse.
-Topics covered include the Anti-Kickback Act, the False Claims Act, the Foreign Corrupt Practices Act and other international anti-bribery legislation, enforcement mechanisms, corporate compliance programs, and transparency and disclosure requirements.
+This course examines life science companies’ obligations under laws designed to detect and respond to fraud, waste, and abuse.
+Topics covered include compliance fundamentals, the Anti-Kickback Act, the False Claims Act, the Foreign Corrupt Practices Act and other international anti-bribery legislation, the Racketeer Influenced and Corrupt Organizations Act (RICO), and enforcement mechanisms.

 Upon completion of this course, you will be able to: